akhilgeo/akhilgeorge.com/_posts/2020-08-26-install-admin-dashboard-on-your-jekyll-blog.md

 featured: false
 ---

-One major problem users face with Jekyll blog is adding new posts.
-While writing a new post using markdown language, to add a new image or formatting the blog post could be difficult.
+One major problem users face with the Jekyll blog is adding new posts.
+While writing a new post using markdown language, adding a new image or formatting the blog post could be difficult.

-Admin dashboard was one standout feature for wordpress which made life simple.
-Especially the bloggers who migrate from wordpress to jekyll find this as a disadvanatge.
+Admin dashboard was one standout feature for WordPress which made life simple.
+Especially the bloggers who migrate from wordpress to Jekyll find this as a disadvantage.

-But there is an option to add an admin dashboard to your jekyll blog.
+But there is an option to add an admin dashboard to your Jekyll blog.

 1. Open Jekyll directory
 2. Open  config.yml file in any text editor and add the below command under plugins and save it.